minoblog/minoblog.github.io/_posts/2018-07-12-Podcast-English-Total.md

 Ep15.
 Excuse me, Those seats are for the elderly.

 Ep16.
-Stop being TAHT kid.
+Stop being THAT kid.

 Ep17.
 I'm so sorry, I have something on my mind.